 Application takes 5-10 minutes.
 Due to a high volume of requests, we estimate 5-10 business days to respond.
 Approval time varies.
-Winter Healthy Businesses permits expire March 31, 2021.
-New Healthy Businesses permits expire October 31, 2021.
+Healthy Businesses permits expire August 31, 2022.
+Please contact PBOT staff to ensure your permit is active.

 Determine what you will use public right-of-way space for

-Public right-of-way space may be used for people or vehicles lining up, restaurant tables and chairs, waiting areas, retail space, temporary patio or plaza, or other services and creative uses you might have.
+Public right-of-way space may be used for restaurant tables and chairs, waiting areas, retail space, temporary patio or plaza, or other services and creative uses you might have.

 Coordinate with neighboring businesses and organizations